High School Case Competition

 How does it work?

-The case will be released to all competitors on March 15 at 4 p.m. in room L116 at The King’s University.
+The case will be released to all competitors on March 5 at 4 p.m. at The King’s University.
 All teams are encouraged to send at least one member to the release event.
 Competitors will be able to ask questions about the case and the competition format.
 Following the event, all teams will be sent a digital copy of the case (but not a recording of the Q&A session).

-On Friday April 27, all teams present their plans to a panel of judges in a closed-room environment during the morning.
+On Friday April 5th, all teams present their plans to a panel of judges in a closed-room environment during the morning.
 Spectators are not allowed in the rooms unless the team has pre-approved them.
 Teams have up to 15 minutes to present their business plan or idea.
-This is followed by 5 - 10 minutes of questions.
+This is followed by 5 - 10 minutes of questions from the panel.

 While not presenting, competitors are free to explore the campus, attend a university class, talk to an Admissions Counsellor or network with other competitors.
-Lunch will be provided from 11:30 – 12:15.
+Lunch will be provided for team members and coaches at 11:30.

 Teams must register on-line (form below).
 There is a limit of 16 teams who can participate.
 Teams will be accepted on a first-come, first-served basis.
-Limit of 1 team per school with the exception of students registered in our dual credit course, and those given special permission.
-Deadline to register is March 12, 2018.
+Deadline to register is February 28, 2019.

 Teacher Advisor / Coach